Vyral/david-brough-recruiting/strategy-call.md

 <p>It can get overwhelming to stick to a consistent business plan that makes you money.</p>

-<p>My name is David Brough with Anthony Realtors and we’ve sold over 100 homes to date. </p>
+<p>My name is David Brough with Anthony REALTORS and we’ve sold over 100 homes to date. </p>

 <p>I want to help you sell more homes.</p>